avreolko/VCPromises/README.md

 # VCPromises
-Basic implementation of the Promise pattern in Swift.
+A basic implementation of the Promise pattern in Swift

-## How to get started
-Just look on tests.

 ## Installation
-For now VCPromises supports installation through SPM 📦
+Install with SPM 📦

+## Usage
+See `/Tests/VCPromisesTests.swift` for usage examples